whippet-code/whippet-code/README.md

 #### 🔭 Current Personal Project - 404 Page Archive (coming soon)

 Previous build was updating PhotoMooch.
 My full stack web app linked to @photo_mooch on Instagram.
-A creative prompt, art therapy app.
-MongoDB, Express.js, React build.
-Refactoring some parts and adding some extra functionality.
+A creative prompt, art therapy app with added AI creative prompt generation.
+MongoDB, Express.js, React build with OpenAI API.
 Feel free to have a play - <a href="https://photomooch.onrender.com/">PhotoMooch</a>

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mark-ivkovic-68822474/)